-Browse the full management transaction log of SYNALLOY CORP, a listed equity based in United States.
-Shares trade on US US, under the supervision of SEC (Form 4).
-Operating in the Chemicals & Materials sector, SYNALLOY CORP has published 69 reports.
-The latest transaction was disclosed on 15 June 2022 — Attribution.
-Among the most active insiders: Rosenzweig Benjamin L. The full history is free.
+Follow the SYNALLOY CORP share price and the full management transaction log of the company, a listed issuer based in United States.
+Shares trade on US US, under the authority of SEC (Form 4).
+Operating in the Chemicals & Materials sector, SYNALLOY CORP has published 69 insider filings.
+The latest transaction was disclosed on 15 June 2022 (Acquisition).
+Among the most active insiders: Rosenzweig Benjamin L. All data is free.

 25 of 69 declarations